gerhynes/aws-notes/certified-cloud-practitioner/README.md

 **Step Functions** is a state machine service.
 It coordinates multiple AWS services into serverless workflows, letting you easily share data among Lambdas, have a group of Lambdas wait for each other, and create logical steps.
 It also works with Fargate Tasks.

 **Aurora Serverless** is a serverless on-demand version of Aurora.
-Us eit when you want most of the benefits of Aurora but can trade having cold starts, or you don't have lots of traffic demand.
+Use it when you want most of the benefits of Aurora but can trade having cold starts, or you don't have lots of traffic demand.

 ### Serverless Architecture
 Serverless architecture generally describes fully managed cloud services.
 The classification of a cloud service as being serverless is not a hard yes/no, but is on a scale where a cloud service is serverless to a greater or lesser degree.